buraksezer/olric/README.md

 This command will pull olricd Docker image and run a new Olric Instance.
 You should know that the container exposes `3320` and `3322` ports.

-Now you should access the olricd instance by using olric-cli.
-So you can build olric-cli by using the following command:
+Now, you can access the instance by using `olric-cli`.
+You can build `olric-cli` by using the following command:

 ```bash
 go get -u github.com/buraksezer/olric/cmd/olric-cli